-Next, you can offer services.
 Again, just like with affiliate products, there’s very little barrier to entry here.
-As far as time and money are concerned.
 If you have a skill that you can offer as a service – photography design, coaching – you can jump right in without having to invest an enormous amount of time and money in creating a product.

 This can be a very great place to start.
 The negative side with services is that you’re trading time for money directly.
-So you can only scale so much so big, right?
-Because you only have so much time.
+You can only scale so much because you only have so much time.
 And if you’re actually having to spend time with each and every client that pays you, that can eventually become very overwhelming and time-consuming.

 You may end up having your foot in multiple different revenue streams.
 That is actually a really smart strategy, but for now, choose the one that will most benefit your clients.
 And that will be easiest for you to get started with right away.

 If you would like more help digging into the different ways that you can make money online, to the different things that you can sell as a content marketer, I would invite you to join my email list right now.
-You can head over to TheGoodnessSquad.com/productideagenerator and you’ll sign up and I’ll give you this free gift, the product idea generator.
+You can head over to TheGoodnessSquad.com/join and you’ll sign up and I’ll give you a free gift.

-Now, if you are already on my email list, you simply need to log in at Members.TheGoodnessSquad.com and you already have access to the Profits Playbook and Mini-Course.
+Now, if you are already on my email list, you simply need to log in at Members.TheGoodnessSquad.com and you already have access to all my previous gifts.

 In the next episode, we will be discussing the 4th and last step that you need to take to really turn your hobby or side hustle into a full-fledged business.
-And for most people, this step is the most difficult one.
-So make sure you don't miss episode #36.
-I'll see you there.
+For most people, this step is the most difficult one.